How To Choose the Perfect Curtains For Your Bay Window

 How Many Curtains Do I need In a Bay Window?

-There are many examples of bay windows with ONLY two curtain panels on the outsides.
-This makes the space look like a regular window instead of a bay window at all, but rather one long window with not enough drapery.
+There are many examples of bay windows with ONLY two curtain panels on either side of the bay window.
+This makes the space look like one long regular window with not enough drapery, instead of a bay window.
+You essentially lose the beautiful feature of the bay window.
 It’s the easy way, but not the best way.
 Here’s an example of how that looks.

 I choose every product I review.
 I may earn a small commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 On the other hand, if each window is large, consider putting two panels PER window.
-This is a great example of how great this can look from Ballard Designs.
+This is an example of how great this can look from Ballard Designs.
 In this bay area the individual windows each have their own set of curtains.
-It works because each window frame is large on its own.
+It works because each window frame is large on its own, but you still appreciate the shape of the bay window.

 If your windows are very large, the curtains look skimpy if the curtains are shared.

 If the bay window is in a bedroom, roman shades are nice to have for privacy.
-They can be used either alone or in combination with curtains.
+They can be used either alone or in a layered look in combination with curtains.

 What Type of Curtain Works Best?